 Why the stamp was issued: This stamp is part of a block of four issued in honor of the 200th anniversary of the first circus in the US.
 It took place on April 3, 1793 in Philadelphia.

 About the stamp design: The stamps in this block are semi-jumbo size.
 The designs show the work of painter Steve McCracken.
 He created images that reflect art found on posters.
 The portion of a yellow oval found on each stamp represents a spotlight.

 Special design details: To prevent counterfeiting, “1992” was microprinted on each stamp.
-With a magnifying glass, it can be found just below the elephant’s chin in black lettering.
+With a magnifying glass, it can be found on the inside brim of the ringmaster’s hat.